keyteki/keyteki/README.md

-# Throneteki
+# Eggteki

-Web based implementation of A Game Of Thrones LCG 2nd Edition
+Web based implementation of The Legend of the Five Rings LCG

 ## FAQ

 ### What is it?

-This is the respository for the code internally known as throneteki which is running on [theironthrone.net](https://theironthrone.net/) allowing people to play AGoT 2nd edition online using only their browser
+This is the respository for the code internally known as eggteki which is running on TBA allowing people to play L5R LCG online using only their browser

-### Does't this look a lot like Jinteki?
-The Android netrunner online experience?
+### Does't this look a lot like Jinteki/Throneteki?
+The Android netrunner/AGOT online experience?

 Glad you noticed!
 Yes, jinteki was a huge inspiration for this project, as the interface is clean and user friendly, so I've tried to make this similar in a lot of ways

+Eggteki is a fork of the throneteki sourcecode

 ### Can I contribute?